 #2: Your Mission and Vision

 Next, your case for support should move from the emotional opening to the reason your organization exists.
-This is the “why” of your non-profit, answering questions like: Why does our organization exits?
+This is the “why” of your non-profit, answering questions like: Why does our organization exist?
 What is the problem we are trying to solve?
 Why should people care?
 What is our big, bold vision for the future?

 When outlining your mission and vision, think big.
 Remember that donors want to invest in big visions for the future.
 If your ultimate goal is a city where no child ever goes to bed hungry, say that.
 That’s an inspiring vision, and one that will get donors excited.